 Treat Your /blog like a homepage

 Don’t forget to update your /blog page format beyond what’s “Out of the box” in WordPress.
-There’s so much more you can achieve than a simple, reverse chronological listing of content!
+There’s so much more you can achieve than a simple, reverse-chronological listing of content!
 (Mostly because your BEST content may not have been the most RECENT!)

 You need to go beyond just what ANY CMS(Even it it’s awesome) does if you want to optimize your website!
+This is where a headless CMS platform comes in, allowing you greater flexibility and control over your website’s design and functionality.

 Pagination is a terrible system to just HOPE ya get crawled properly.
 It gets worse at larger outfits, publishing volumes of content from multiple teams.
-No one really stays highlighted or even on the main page for long!
+No one really stays highlighted or even on the main page for a long!

 H/t to Ahrefs and @patrickstox for doing a fantastic job on this score – You can see they have surfaced categories, and highlighted useful content for each sub-topic